yvnvii/hack-the-planet/docs/sessions/session-5.md

 </figure>

 ## Icebreaker question
-* What is your lucky number (if you are at liberty to divulge it)?
+* What is one word that you enjoy, in any language, for whatever reason?
 ```python
 # Define the icebreaker procedure
 for student in class: